ommirandap/DataMining-Project/README.md

 ### Files

+We provide a few scripts for recover and process data from the Dataset (provided by us too).

 ### Use
 If you want to use an script, just have to run the python script with the input JSON file as an argument.
 Like this: